httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Client Provides Full Representation Data, Server Provides No Representation Data

-The request `Digest` field-value is calculated on the enclosed payload.
+The request `Representation-Digest` field-value is calculated on the enclosed payload.

-The response `Digest` field-value depends on the representation metadata header fields, including `Content-Encoding: br` even when the response does not contain content.
+The response `Representation-Digest` field-value depends on the representation metadata header fields, including `Content-Encoding: br` even when the response does not contain content.